princyiakov/princyiakov/README.md

    - You can find the project [here](https://github.com/princyiakov/dayrize_health_check)
    - LANGUAGE - Python
    - CONTAINERISATION - Docker
-   - LIBRARIES IMPLEMENTED : pandas, streamlit, plotly,
+   - LIBRARIES IMPLEMENTED : pandas, streamlit, plotly

 🌟  Customer Conversion : The bank wants to explore ways of converting its liability customers to personal loan customers (while retaining them as depositors).
 A campaign that the bank ran last year for liability customers showed a conversion rate of over 9% success.
 This has encouraged the retail marketing department to devise campaigns with better target marketing to increase the success ratio with minimal budget.
    - You can find the notebook for the project [here](https://github.com/princyiakov/customer_conversion)